 - After three months, you may transfer the plants to prepared soil, or you can let them flourish in water since Hoya plants also thrive in water.

 3. Air Layering

 This is the quickest and easiest method you can try.
 Simply take rooting medium to moist lightly.
 Apply the blob of the moist medium to the plant’s joint or node, then cover it using a polythene sheet.

-After this, you will see the roots and shoots develop after 6-8 weeks, and by that time, you can cut the stem below its root development, planting it in moist soil or other growing mixtures.
+After this, you will see the roots and shoots develop after six or eight weeks, and by that time, you can cut the stem below its root development, planting it in moist soil or other growing mixtures.

 While the Hoya Wayetii doesn’t come with many problems as long as you care for it well, there is one problem: PESTS!

 There are two main pests to watch out for, which are mealybugs and fungus gnats, which can pose a problem with your Hoya Wayetii.

 Mealybugs can turn your leaves yellow.
 If you leave the plant untreated during an infestation, they end up sucking juice from your plant and spread to other plants, as they quickly lay a lot of eggs.

 Fortunately, you can prevent and kill off these pests by using the appropriate pesticides.
 If you want a natural alternative, you can opt for a horticultural oil spray, dousing the plant with it to kill off the eggs and insects.
 You can also spray the plant using the jet blast setting on your shower.

 You should also “quarantine” your plant to prevent the bugs from transferring to other nearby plants.